Indian shares gain on airlines boost; vaccination pace in focus

 State-owned Oil & Natural Gas Corporation added 2.4% after an uptick in oil prices as OPEC+ nations called off talks on output levels on Monday.

-Billionaire Mukesh Ambani-owned Reliance Industries (RELI.NS) fell 0.6%, and was set to snap its two-day winning streak.
+Billionaire Mukesh Ambani-owned Reliance Industries fell 0.6%, and was set to snap its two-day winning streak.

 State-owned NMDC Ltd dropped 1.5% as the government is set to sell a 4% stake in the iron ore miner for 165 rupees/share, a 5.8% discount to its closing price on Monday.